Biological Sciences (Zoology)

 This module will start you off on a life-time engagement with how we use science to understand the causes and potential solutions to urgent issues surrounding biodiversity and sustainability.

-You will build your confidence in navigating conflicting scientific ideas and societal solutions and constraints.
+You'll build your confidence in navigating conflicting scientific ideas and societal solutions and constraints.
 Helping you to design research and formulate hypotheses as you move through your degree and beyond.
 You’ll take part in discussions about differing views, preparing you for a working life as changemakers in a more sustainable world.
-You’ll look at i themes, such as
+You’ll look at themes, such as

 • overfishing